What is NYSAWLA?

 How many people need to join NYSAWLA from each district?

-A minimum of one member per district is necessary.
+A minimum of one member per district is necessary, but all leaders involved with world languages are invited to become members.

 When is the deadline to join NYSAWLA?